francisbahk/trading-comp/README.md

+No part of this code may be copied, distributed, or used without explicit permission.

 # CTC-2024-Derivatives

 `data` - folder containing options data, s&p underlying prices, and a sample csv output of what your strategy should generate